 Description

-Leonard Shelby, an insurance investigator, suffers from anterograde amnesia and uses notes and tattoos to hunt for the man he thinks killed his wife, which is the last thing he remembers.Сast and Crew
+A former insurance investigator who now suffers from anterograde amnesia uses notes and tattoos to hunt down his wife’s murderer.Сast and Crew

 Director